 Where is the Jacobite gold?

 Dr. Archibald Cameron of Lochiel, a close ally of Chales Edward Stewart, was executed for treason and hung, drawn and quartered, the last Jacobite supporter to suffer that horrible death in 1753.
 Apparently, Bonnie Prince Charlie had sent him to recover the gold.
 But Lochiel was captured and killed.
 He had looked for the treasure near Stirling.
 But was it there?
 Or was it still here in Murlaggan?
-Wouldn’t a Cameron know it it was?
+Wouldn’t a Cameron know if it was?

 Liked the read?
 There’s more here…